 Lastly, if your goal is weight loss, try to set a steps-per-day goal that is independent of exercise.
 For example, if you set a goal to walk 10,000 steps per day, you might reach that goal with an early morning jog.
 But that doesn’t mean you should sit on the couch for the rest of the day.
 Reaching that 10,000 steps marker is not an excuse to be sedentary for the rest of the day.
 You should incorporate movement into your entire day if you want to live longer, lose weight, and get in shape.

-- Improved metabolism.
 A 140-pound woman burns about 130 calories during a brisk 30-minute walk.
 That’s about 100 calories more than she would burn sitting in front of a television or working at her desk at the office.
 If you walk for 30 minutes every day, your weekly calorie expenditure would increase by a whopping 700 calories with a daily walk.

-- Greater range of motion in the hips.
 The movement generated by striding forward requires both flexion and extension in the hip joint.
 Many of our typical daily activities require flexion only at the hip joint.
 The extension (the part of your walking stride when your leg moves behind your body) helps to improve hip flexibility and overall range of motion in the lower body.